deldhinoR/FleetController_V0.2/README.md

    - Allows dynamic formation adjustments if the leader changes.

 3. **Modes & Commands**
-   - Set the mode of each drone (e.g., OFFBOARD, LAND, ARM).
+   - Set the mode of each drone in one (e.g., OFFBOARD, LAND, ARM).
+   - Set the mode of each drone seperately (e.g., OFFBOARD_1, LAND_2, ARM_3).
    - Move drones by publishing setpoints to the leader.